azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 Duration: 15 minutes

 1. Navigate to the web application and then select the **Configuration** menu item on the left hand side.
-Add these new application settings:
+Add this new application setting:

     ```config
     ChatMessageSubscriptionName  (e.g. ChatMessageSub)
-    ChatTopicPath  (e.g. awhotel)
     EventHubConnectionString
+    ServiceBusConnectionString
     SourceEventHubName   (e.g. awchathub)
-    ServiceBusConnectionString
     ```

     ![The screenshot shows the web application configuration settings.](media/2020-06-29-10-27-36.png "Web application configuration settings")